philiphkw/philipwehry.github.io/projects/SDG-RAG-System.md

 - Quickly gain an understanding of what the SDGs are and their targets and indicators;
 - Or, obtian accurate and up-to-date information on any of the SDGs and their progress over the years.

-Go see the project on [Github](https://github.com/philiphkw/SDG-RAG-System/tree/main)!
+Go visit my project on [Github](https://github.com/philiphkw/SDG-RAG-System/tree/main)!

 _This page is under construction._